 In Alsace in north east France, as well as being used for often opulent still white wines, it’s used to make sweet late harvest wines, and is one of the permitted grapes for the region’s traditional method sparkling wine Crémant d’Alsace.

 The mountains of northern Italy is home to great plantings of Pinot Grigio, and from here typical characters of this approachable dry wine are peach, white flowers and citrus.
-It’s also widely used in north Italian sparkling wines.
+It’s also widely used in north Italian sparkling wines, including the smoky and tangy Santa Margherita Metodo Classic.

 Away from its Italian and Alsace homelands, Pinot Grigio is grown all over the world from Germany and Austria to New Zealand, South Africa and South America.